mxxptian/DANDELION/README.md

 The results highlight potential mediator genes that bridge genetic variation and disease phenotypes, providing a robust, interpretable framework for integrating genomic and transcriptomic association signals in complex trait studies.
 The mediators on the significant mediation path are the DPGs. `DANDELION` can generate trans regulatory networks of DPGs based on the significant mediation paths (gene1->gene2).

+## 📁Analysis

+The `Analysis/` directory contains all analyses performed in this project.
+It is organized into **simulation** and **real data**, each serving a distinct methodological purpose.

+---

+###  Analysis/simulation/

+This folder contains simulation studies designed to **evaluate the statistical performance of the DANDELION framework** under controlled data-generating mechanisms.

+The simulations focus on assessing:

+- **Statistical power (simulation_power.R)**
+  The ability of DANDELION to correctly identify disease-proximal genes (gene2) that truly mediate the effects of gene1 on the trait.

+- **False discovery rate (FDR) control (simulation_fdr.R)**
+  The accuracy of DANDELION in maintaining target FDR levels across a wide range of signal sparsity and effect size configurations.

+- **Compare with competing method (Archie) (simulation_compare.R)**
+  Performance is evaluated at both:
+  - the **global level** (aggregating signals across all gene1), and
+  - the **per-gene / per-SNP level**, ensuring stable behavior across analytical resolutions.

+All simulation pipelines use the **same DANDELION test statistic** as implemented in the real data analysis (`med_gene()`), ensuring full methodological consistency.

+---

+### Analysis/real_data

+This folder contains all analyses based on **real human genetic data**, serving as the primary application of the DANDELION framework.

+In particular, it includes:

+- **Blood trait analyses (blood trait analysis.R)**
+  Application of DANDELION to blood-related traits by integrating:
+  - trans-regulatory association statistics,
+  - whole-exome sequencing (WES)–based gene-level association results,
+  - identification of candidate disease-proximal genes that mediate the effects of disease-associated loci on blood traits.
+All real data analyses follow the same statistical definitions and analytical pipeline validated in the simulation studies.

+- **Enrichment_analysis (enrichment_func.R)**

+  Enrichment analyses applied to genes prioritized by **DANDELION** in real data.

+  For each blood-related trait, we assess whether **DANDELION-identified disease-proximal genes** are enriched for **known Mendelian disease genes**, compared      with randomly sampled gene sets matched on gene length.

+  Enrichment is evaluated for multiple gene categories, including:
+  - all disease-proximal genes identified by DANDELION,
+  - disease-proximal genes that are significant in whole-exome sequencing (WES),
+  - disease-proximal genes that are not WES-significant,
+  - burden-only genes identified by WES but not prioritized by DANDELION.

+This analysis provides biological validation of DANDELION by testing whether its prioritized genes are preferentially associated with known Mendelian disease mechanisms beyond standard burden-based approaches.

+---

+###  Methodological Consistency

+Simulation studies and real data analyses are tightly coupled:

+> Simulation studies establish the statistical validity and operating characteristics of DANDELION, while real data analyses demonstrate its practical utility.
+> All analyses are performed using the same core DANDELION statistic and modeling assumptions.